 Arusha National Park is a small park of 137 km² but has remarkable sights including the fourth highest mountain in Africa; Mount Meru (4566m).
 The transition between the urban chaos and pristine mountain hiking trails is very obvious and abrupt when entering Arusha National Park.
-Visitors are thrilled by the breathtaking landscapes ranging from the Meru Crater in the west, the Ngurdoto Crater in the south-east, to the grasslands and the Momella lakes in the north-east.
+Visitors are thrilled by the breathtaking landscapes ranging from the Meru Crater in the west, the Ngurdoto Crater in the southeast, to the grasslands and the Momella lakes in the northeast.
 It also shelters Ngurdoto Crater, often called Little Ngorongoro, with its swamp-filled floor.
 Animals which can be found in the park, amongst others, are the black & white Colobus monkeys, small predators, giraffes, elephants and buffaloes.
-The park is excellent as a starting point of your trip to acclimatize after a long international flight.
+The park is excellent as a starting point for your trip to acclimatize after a long international flight.
 On a clear day and with a bit of luck you can see the majestic Kilimanjaro in the distance.

 Tarangire National Park

 This park hosts the biggest concentration of wildlife outside the Serengeti.
 It is also the only place in Tanzania where the oryx and gerenuk are regularly spotted.
-This park is characterized by gigantic Baobab trees, hundreds of elephants (home to approximately 2,500 individuals), the Tarangireriver and many colorful bird species as more than 550 different bird-species are present).
+This park is characterized by gigantic Baobab trees, hundreds of elephants (home to approximately 2,500 individuals), the Tarangireriver and many colourful bird species more than 550 different bird species are present).
 The safaris will take place both around the lifeline, the Tarangire River, and the drier hilly area.
 During the dry season (July-October) thousands of animals concentrate in Tarangire National Park from the surrounding wet-season dispersal and calving areas.
 Elephants gathering at the Tarangire River to drink make for a perfect panoramic picture!
 You can also spot many different animals like leopard, zebra, impala, warthog, eland, buffalo, waterbuck and lion.

 Enjoy a peaceful and scenic canoeing safari following the shorelines of small Momella Lake.
-On this 2- 2.5 hours canoe safari you can view buffaloes, bushbuck, giraffes, hippos and many water birds living in and close to the water
+On this 2- 2.5 hours canoe safari, you can view buffaloes, bushbuck, giraffes, hippos and many water birds living in and close to the water

 Game Drives in Tarangire